 You can now turn on your Switch and open the game you’d like to stream.
 If the image does not appear on the screen in OBS at this point, change the resolution FPS type to Custom and set the resolution to 1080p and the framerate to 60.
 Now, you’ll need to decide which platform you’d like to use for streaming.
 Below are three of the more popular options.

 First go to Twitch.tv and log in — if you don’t have an account, sign up for one at this point — and click your name in the upper-right corner to access the dashboard.
 Next, go to Settings and select Show Stream Key.
 Copy this key and go back to OBS.
 Click File, then Settings.
 Next, click Streaming and select Twitch as the service before choosing the server closest to you in terms of location.
 You can copy your stream key and paste it here.
 Afterward, select Apply.
 Click Start Streaming and head back to Twitch.tv, where you should be able to see a preview in the dashboard.

 First, go to YouTube and log in as you normally would.
 Click the profile icon in the upper-right corner to access your Creator Studio, and select New in the top right corner.
 You can then select Go Live.
 If this is your first time, you’ll need to verify your account and wait 24 hours before streaming.
 Input all of your basic information on the resulting page, including the title description, thumbnail, and other facets you might want.
 Afterward, scroll down to Encoder Settings and click Reveal on the stream key.

-Now copy that key and go into OBS.
-Click File, Settings, and then Stream.
-Select YouTube as the service and YouTube Primary as the server, insert the stream key, and select Apply.
-Then, click Start Streaming and check YouTube for your stream.
+Copy that key and open OBS.
+Select File, Settings, then Stream.
+Choose YouTube Primary as the server and YouTube as the service.
+Next, enter the stream key and click on Apply.
+Click Start Streaming and check YouTube for your stream.